WARNING: Do not use magnetic guitar supports if you have a pacemaker or similar device.

 Sagework guitar supports are symmetrical and work for both right or left-handed players.

 Orders outside of the United States: Your country will likely charge you an import duty plus your standard local taxes.
+These charges can sometimes be up to 50% of the value of your order.
 If you are not located in the United States, we recommend purchasing from a dealer in your country.
 CLICK HERE for a list of non-U.S. dealers.

 Designed and built in USA from domestic and foreign components.